 They also have a significant foundation in curriculum itself through standard class rules and routines.
-In general a noted strength of the curriculum is how it is design in consideration of the context of the students, designing activities that are developmentally appropriate and play based but also consider the role of early childhood in developing cultural identity.
+In general a noted strength of the curriculum is how it is designed in consideration of the context of the students, designing activities that are developmentally appropriate and play based but also consider the role of early childhood in developing cultural identity.
 This is reinforced through activities such as the daily singing of the national anthem, curriculum such as the Filipino subject integrated into the curriculum.
 It is the true benefits an indigenously design curriculum which considers children’s experiences in their context.
 Examples include inclusion of stories about food and objects that students see in their daily life like mangos, and walis (broom in Tagalog).

 The culture these schools seek to cultivate through values education is in harsh contrasted and to the complex culture of the urban poor who are often poorly or uneducated and who need to be taught the value of educating their children, Such as in Payatas, or the value of play-based education as they were schooled with traditional school models.
 In this regard the context in Payatas Ambassador Learning Center where parents are first present in the class with their children is not only significant to the students adjustment but also to reinforcing the value of education to the family as a whole.
 In the same vein, MMP conducts parent orientation days where parents can come and learn about role of play and its value within the curriculum and philosophy of the program.
-These philosophies not only by the teaching staff by parents in the larger community is a big step in developing a value for free play which is an important part of developing skill such as creative and imagination.
+These philosophies acceptance not only by the teaching staff but also by parents in the larger community is a big step in developing a value for free play which is an important part of developing skills such as creative and imagination.

+Role of Training and Curriculum Design

 Two of the most significant variables in informing the effectiveness of curriculum and the fostering of creativity and imagination are that of training and implementation.
 The interconnectedness of these two variables is made even more significant by the context of most of these schools.
-Most of the teachers facilitating these different programs come from non teacher backgrounds with include accountants, economics grads, High school teacher (with not formal development training, chefs, and church volunteers.
+Most of the teachers facilitating these different programs come from non teacher backgrounds with include accountants, economics grads, High school teacher (with not formal development training), chefs, and church volunteers.
 It is for this reason that training is such as integral part of effectiveness of the curriculum and its underlying philosophies.
 Head teacher for Foursquare Tutorial Center points out, “I think it’s how you implement the curriculum in your daily lessons.
 Because even strong curriculum if its not well taught will be weak.”

 Holistic Training